 Levodopa

-Levodopa is the primary dopamine precursor and is actively transported from the gut (duodenum and jejunum) and its plasma half-life varies between 50 and 120 minutes.
+Levodopa is the primary dopamine precursor and is actively transported from the gut (duodenum and jejunum), and its plasma half-life varies from 50 to 120 minutes.
 The most significant enzymes involved in levodopa peripheral metabolism are dopa decarboxylase (DDC) and COMT.
 Levodopa crosses the blood-brain barrier through active transport and is converted to dopamine by DDC in dopaminergic neurons and stored in the synaptic vesicles by vesicular monoamine transporter-2 and released to the synaptic cleft3 (Table 3).

-Dopaminergic agonists
+Dopaminergic agonists (DAs)

-The DA act directly on striatal dopamine receptors with preferential affinity for the D2-receptor subfamily and do not depend on dopamine-converting enzymes to work.
-The DAs available in Brazil are bromocriptine, pramipexole and rotigotine.
+DAs act directly on striatal dopamine receptors with preferential affinity for the D2-receptor subfamily and do not depend on dopamine-converting enzymes to work.
+DAs available in Brazil are bromocriptine, pramipexole, and rotigotine.
 Pramipexole is available in immediate and extended-release formulation.
 Rotigotine is formulated in transdermal patches based on silicone4.

-The main adverse effects of DA are excessive sleepiness and impulse control disorder.
+The main adverse effects of DAs are excessive sleepiness and impulse control disorder.
 Bromocriptine, which currently has very limited use, presents risks of peritoneal, pleural, and pericardial fibrosis and cardiac valve damage5,6.

 MAO-B inhibitors

-The MAO-B inhibitors increase extracellular dopamine levels in the striate.
-The formulations available are: selegiline, rasagiline and safinamide.
+MAO-B inhibitors increase extracellular dopamine levels in the striate.
+The formulations available are: selegiline, rasagiline, and safinamide.
 Selegiline is metabolized to amphetamine derivatives, while one of metabolite of rasagiline is 1-aminoindan that presents antiparkinsonian action.
 Rasagiline should not be used in association to fluoxetine and fluvoxamine.
-Safinamide is a novel reversible MAO-B inhibitor and with both dopaminergic and non-dopaminergic effects (inhibits glutamate release by blocking voltage-dependent sodium and N-type calcium channels).
+Safinamide is a novel reversible MAO-B inhibitor and has both dopaminergic and non-dopaminergic effects (inhibits glutamate release by blocking voltage-dependent sodium and N-type calcium channels).

 COMT inhibitors

 COMT inhibitors decrease the metabolism of levodopa by increasing its supply to the central nervous system7 and then offer more stable levodopa plasma levels8.
-They are not to be used as monotherapy but as an add-on drug and must be taken with every single dose of levodopa9.
+They should not be used as monotherapy but as an add-on drug and must be taken with each single dose of levodopa9.
 In Brazil, the only COMT inhibitor available is entacapone.

 NONDOPAMINERGIC DRUGS